GenomicsAotearoa/metagenomics_summer_school/materials/day1/ex3_assembly.md

 * Become familiar with the standard input files for `SPAdes` and `IDBA-UD`
 * Understand the basic parameters that should be modified when using these assemblers
-* Prepare an assembly job to run under slurm

 All work for this exercise will occur in the `3.assembly/` directory.